 - 1 Only cells that are highlighted in yellow should have information entered into.
-All other cells have been tocked to prohibit any changes to necessary formulas. - 2 If any locked information needs to be edited, the sheets must be unlocked.
-To unlock any of the sheets, first click on the sheet tab to be unlocked, then go to "Tools-Protection-Unprotect Sheet" on the too toolbar and enter password.
-This will have to be done to each sheet that needs editing to locked cells. - 3 it is recommended that after unlocking a spreadsheet tab and making any changes, the spreadsheet be re-locked to prohibit any changes to necessary formulas.
+All other cells have been to rechibit any changes to necessary formulas. - 3 (it is recommended that after unlocking a spreadsheet tab and making any changes, the spreadsheet be re-locked to prohibit any changes to necessary formulas.
 To re-lock the spreadsheet, first click on the sheet tab to be locked, then go to "Tools-Protection-Protect Sheet" on the top toolbar and enter the password.
 Again this will have to be done to each sheet that was unlocked and edited.